nathansizemore/rustic-io/README.md

 rustic-io
 =========

 rustic-io is a simple websocket server library written in Rust.
-It's aim is to provide a much faster and scalable server side websocket library than possible with Node.js.
+It aims to be a fast, scalable websocket server for text and binary messages.

+**How it Works**
+Upon connection, Sockets are grouped together in an event loop which allows broadcasting to all, and each socket is contained in a separate Rust task, with it's write stream also a separate task.
+This allows really fast I/O even under high concurrent loads.
+You pass rustic-io the event name you are listening for, and the function you want to execute when that event is received, and it takes care of the rest.

+Pull requests are welcomed, and encouraged; because I have no idea what I am doing.
+I just started banging on the keyboard and this is what I ended up with.

 #### Current State